dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 # Overview

-Fundamentally, VVP requires a caller to curate ({{<curating}}) a dossier ({{<dossier}}) of stable evidence that proves identity and authorization.
+Fundamentally, VVP requires identified parties (callers and/or callees) to curate ({{<curating}}) a dossier ({{<dossier}}) of stable evidence that proves identity and authorization.
 This is done once or occasionally, in advance, as a configuration precondition.
-Then, for each call, an ephemeral STIR-compatible VVP PASSporT ({{<passport}}) is generated that cites ({{<citing}}) the preconfigured dossier.
-Verifiers check the passport and its corresponding dossier, including realtime revocation status, to make decisions ({{<verifying}}).
+Then, for each call, an ephemeral STIR-compatible VVP PASSporT ({{<passport}}) is generated that cites ({{<citing}}) the preconfigured dossier of the caller so it can be verified by callee stakeholders -- and/or a SIP response carries a citation of the callee's dossier in the other direction.
+Verifiers anywhere along the route check the citation(s) and corresponding dossier(s), including realtime revocation status, to make decisions ({{<verifying}}).

 ## Roles

 Understanding the workflow in VVP requires a careful definition of roles related to the protocol.
 The terms that follow have deep implications for the mental model, and their meaning in VVP may not match casual usage.

 ### Allocation Holder
 An *allocation holder* controls how a phone number is used, in the eyes of a regulator.
-Enterprises and consumers that make calls with phone numbers they legitimately control are the most obvious category of allocation holders, and are called direct *telephone number users* (*TNUs*).
-Range holders hold allocations for numbers that have not yet been assigned; they don't make calls with these numbers, and are therefore not TNUs, but they are still allocation holders.
+Enterprises and consumers that make and receive calls with phone numbers they legitimately control are the most obvious category of allocation holders, and are called direct *telephone number users* (*TNUs*).
+Range holders hold allocations for numbers that have not yet been assigned; they don't make or receive calls with these numbers, and are therefore not TNUs, but they are still allocation holders.

 It is possible for an ecosystem to include other parties as allocation holders (e.g., wholesalers, aggregators).
 However, many regulators dislike this outcome, and prefer that such parties broker allocations without actually holding the allocations as intermediaries.

-### Terminating Party {#TP}
+### Callee {#TP}
-For a given phone call, the *terminating party* (*TP*) receives the call.
-A TP can be an individual consumer or an organization.
-The direct service provider of the TP is the *terminating service provider* (*TSP*).
+For a given phone call, a *callee* (sometimes referred to as a *terminating party* or *TP*) receives the call.
+Typically one callee is targeted, but multiparty SIP flows allow INVITEs to multiple callees, either directly or via a conference server (see {{RFC4353}} and {{RFC4575}}).
+A callee can be an individual consumer or an organization.
+The direct service provider of the callee is the *terminating service provider* (*TSP*).
+In many use cases for VVP, callers attempt to prove things to callees, and callees or their service providers use VVP primarily with a verifier mindset.
+However, a call center that accepts inbound calls from individuals may want assurance to flow the other direction; hence, VVP supports optional evidence about callees as well.

 ### Originating Party {#OP}
-An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes a call, and therefore builds the VVP passport ({{<passport}}) that cites the evidence that authenticates and authorizes the call.
+An *originating party* (*OP*) controls the first *session border controller* (*SBC*) that processes an outbound call, and therefore builds the VVP passport ({{<passport}}) that cites the evidence that authenticates and authorizes the caller.

-It may be tempting to equate the OP with "the caller", and in some ways this perspective might reflect truth.
+It may be tempting to equate the OP with "the caller", and in some ways this perspective could reflect truth.
 However, this simple equivalence lacks nuance and doesn't always hold.
 In a VVP context, it is more accurate to say that the OP creates a SIP INVITE {{RFC3261}} with explicit, provable authorization from the party accountable for calls on the originating phone number.
 The OP originates the VVP protocol, *not* the call on the handset.

 It may also be tempting to associate the OP with an organizational identity like "Company X".
 While this is not wrong, and is in fact used in high-level descriptions in this specification, in its most careful definition, the cryptographic identity of an OP is more narrow.
 It typically corresponds to a single service operated by an IT department within (or outsourced but operating at the behest of) Company X, rather than to Company X generically.
 This narrowness limits cybersecurity risk, because a single service operated by Company X needs far fewer privileges than the company as a whole.
 Failing to narrow identity appropriately creates vulnerabilities in some alternative approaches.
 The evidence securing VVP MUST therefore prove a valid relationship between the OP's narrow identity and the broader legal entities that stakeholders more naturally assume and understand (see {{<DE}}).

 The service provider associated with an OP is called the *originating service provider* (*OSP*).
 For a given phone call, there may be complexity between the hardware that begins a call and the SBC of the OP -- and there may also be many layers, boundaries, and transitions between OSP and TSP.

 ### Accountable Party {#AP}
 For a given call, the *accountable party* (*AP*) is the organization or individual (the TNU) that has the right to use the originating phone number, according to the regulator of that number.
-When a TP asks, "Who's calling?", they have little interest in the technicalities of the OP, and it is almost always the AP that they want to identify.
-The AP is accountable for the call, and thus "the caller", as far as the regulator and the TP are concerned.
+When a callee asks, "Who's calling?", they have little interest in the technicalities of the OP, and it is almost always the AP that they want to identify.
+The AP is accountable for the call, and thus "the caller", as far as the regulator and the callee are concerned.

 APs can operate their own SBCs and therefore be their own OPs.
 However, APs can also use a UCaaS provider that makes the AP-OP relationship indirect.
 Going further, a business can hire a call center, and delegate to the call center the right to use its phone number.
 In such a case, the business is the AP, but the call center is the OP that makes calls on its behalf.
-None of these complexities alter the fact that, from the TP's perspective, the AP is "the caller".
-The TP chooses to answer or not, based on their desire to interact with the AP.
-If the TP's trust is abused, the regulator and the TP both want to hold the AP accountable.
+None of these complexities alter the fact that, from the callee's perspective, the AP is "the caller".
+The callee chooses to answer or not, based on their desire to interact with the AP.
+If the callee's trust is abused, the regulator and the callee both want to hold the AP accountable.

-VVP requires an AP to prepare a dossier ({{<dossier}}) of evidence that documents a basis for imposing this accountability on them.
+In order to verify a caller, VVP requires an AP to prepare a dossier ({{<dossier}}) of evidence that documents a basis for imposing this accountability on them.
 Only the owner of a given dossier can prove they intend to initiate a VVP call that cites their dossier (see {{<delegating-signing-authority}}).
 Therefore, if a verifier confirms that a particular call properly matches its dossier, the verifier is justified in considering the owner of that dossier the AP for the call.
 Otherwise, someone is committing fraud.
 Accountability, and the basis for it, are both unambiguous.

 ### Verifier
 A *verifier* is a party that wants to know who's calling, and why, and that evaluates the answers to these questions by examining formal evidence.
-TPs, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
+Callees, TSPs, OSPs, government regulators, law enforcement doing lawful intercept, auditors, and even APs or OPs can be verifiers.
 Each may need to see different views of the evidence about a particular phone call, and it may be impossible to comply with various regulations unless these views are kept distinct -- yet each wants similar and compatible assurance.

 In addition to checking the validity of cryptographic evidence, the verifier role in VVP MAY also consider how that evidence matches business rules and external conditions.
 For example, a verifier can begin its analysis by deciding whether Call Center Y has the right, in the abstract, to make calls on behalf of Organization X using a given phone number.
-However, VVP evidence allows a verifier to go further: it can also consider whether Y is allowed to exercise this right at the particular time of day when a call occurs, or in the jurisdiction of a particular TP, given the business purpose asserted in a particular call.
+However, VVP evidence allows a verifier to go further: it can also consider whether Y is allowed to exercise this right at the particular time of day when a call occurs, or in the jurisdiction of a particular callee, given the business purpose asserted in a particular call.

 ## Lifecycle
 VVP depends on three interrelated activities with evidence: